yvelikova/axway-open-docs/content/en/docs/apigtw_install/multi_datacenter_failover.md

 * OAuth or throttling data stored in Ehcache per datacenter is not affected
 * You should not deploy updates for the following file-based data types to the API Gateway group:
   * API Gateway configuration
   * API Gateway KPS custom table structure
 * For the following data types stored in Cassandra, both datacenters are not synchronized until the network recovers, and then automatically resynchronize:
   * API Manager catalog, client registry, web-based settings
   * API Gateway KPS custom table structure

 * For the following file based data types, a single API Gateway Manager web console cannot access both datacenters while the network is down, and can only access each datacenter separately:
   * API Gateway logs
   * API Gateway traffic monitoring

 {{< alert title="Note" color="primary" >}}If the network connection has been down for more than two hours, the following steps are recommended:{{< /alert >}}

 * Run `nodetool repair` on each of the six nodes in the Cassandra cluster to ensure that the data has synchronized.
-For more details, see [Perform essential Cassandra operations](/csh?context=1302&product=prod-api-gateway-77) in the [API Gateway Apache Cassandra Administrator Guide](/bundle/APIGateway_77_CassandraGuide_allOS_en_HTML5/).
+For more details, see [Perform essential Cassandra operations](/docs/cass_admin/cassandra_ops/).
 * Restart the API Gateway instances to resynchronize data from Cassandra (potentially in both datacenters if Cassandra changes have occurred in both datacenters).

 It may take a minute for newly created, deleted, or updated APIs in one datacenter to synchronize successfully with the other datacenter.